RPL Guide - Bachelor of Nursing (3005105)

 If you wish to be considered for credit after course commencement, use your Student ID to log into the My Enrolment portal.
 Select eForms from the menu bar to complete and submit your application for advanced standing at least:

-- 4 months before commencement of an internship/placement unit, or
+- Four months before the commencement of a placement unit, or

 Your portfolio of evidence for experience (applicable to units with Note 2 only)